 23- Commercial Real Estate Analysis and Investments | By David Geltner, Norman Miller, Jim Clayton, and Piet Eichholtz

-The authors in this book takes you on a journey into real estate economics, forecasting rents, learning supply and demand, assets market segmentation, capital market, the real estate system, commercial property development industry, four-quadrant model, urban economics, centripetal and centrifugal forces, central place theory, principles of urban and value and use, residual nature of land value, principles about how rent and city size change, the effect of land-use boundaries, the effect of rent growth expectations, real estate market analysis, present value mathematics for real estate, real estate valuation, discount rate, cash flow, direct capitalization, capital budgeting, micro-level valuation, the use of debt in real estate investment, after-tax investment analysis, mortgages from an investment perspective, commercial mortgage economics and investment, and so on and so on.
+The authors in this book take you on a journey into real estate economics, forecasting rents, learning supply and demand, assets market segmentation, capital market, the real estate system, commercial property development industry, four-quadrant model, urban economics, centripetal and centrifugal forces, central place theory, principles of urban and value and use, residual nature of land value, principles about how rent and city size change, the effect of land-use boundaries, the effect of rent growth expectations, real estate market analysis, present value mathematics for real estate, real estate valuation, discount rate, cash flow, direct capitalization, capital budgeting, micro-level valuation, the use of debt in real estate investment, after-tax investment analysis, mortgages from an investment perspective, commercial mortgage economics and investment, and so on and so on.

 24 – Real Estate Development | By Mike Miles, Laurence Netherton, and Adrienne Schmitz

 Here’s another textbook read.
-The authors of Real Estate Development teaches great length the concepts related to real estate development.
-It teaches you the real estate development process, land and demographics in the United States, how to build a developing team and partnership, even gives you a look at the history of real estate development, expounds on the public interest for real estate development, explores the decision-makers and stakeholders in these real estate transactions, it goes into length of the financing and feasibility, and the process of the development, the marketing, the construction, the management, and so much more.
+The authors of Real Estate Development teach at great length the concepts related to real estate development.
+It teaches you the real estate development process, land and demographics in the United States, how to build a developing team and partnership, even gives you a look at the history of real estate development, expounds on the public interest for real estate development, explores the decision-makers and stakeholders in these real estate transactions, it goes into the length of the financing and feasibility, and the process of the development, the marketing, the construction, the management, and so much more.

 25 – Landlording on Autopilot | By Mike Butler

-Mike Butler’s Landlording on Autopilot: A Simple, No-Brainer System for Higher Profit and Fewer Headaches is an all-round fundamental good book on rental properties.
+Mike Butler’s Landlording on Autopilot: A Simple, No-Brainer System for Higher Profit and Fewer Headaches is an all-around fundamental good book on rental properties.
 Butler teaches his readers and gives practical advice on many different aspects of the real estate investing business.

 26 – Multi-Family Millions | By David Lindahl